Navid200/xDrip/docs/xDripSync.md

 On both the master and follower, ensure that `Settings` &#8722;> `xDrip+ Sync Settings` &#8722;> `Disable All Sync Features` is disabled (no checkmark beside it).
 ![](./images/DisableAllSyncFeatures.png)

-The `Use xDrip Cloud` setting should be the same on all phones in the group.
-It should either be enabled on all phones or disabled on all phones.
+The `Use xDrip Cloud` setting should be enabled on all phones in the group.
 <br/>

 ---